NetX-lab/Ayo/README.md

 Ayo is a fine-grained orchestration framework designed for building and optimizing AI-powered applications—such as Retrieval-Augmented Generation (RAG) workflows—in environments where inference engines are ***deployed locally*** rather than accessed via remote APIs.

-Unlike existing frameworks that treat workflows as coarse-grained, sequential module chains, Ayo introduces a task-primitive-based abstraction, enabling highly flexible and dynamic orchestration.
+Unlike existing frameworks that usually treat workflows as coarse-grained, sequential module chains, Ayo introduces a task-primitive-based abstraction, enabling highly flexible and dynamic orchestration.
 With minimal user input, Ayo automatically optimizes workflows for performance, exploiting parallelism, pipelining, and inherent scheduling strategies.

 >  **Note**：Some parts of the repo are still under construction, e.g. the unified multi-request scheduling for engine schedulers, user-friendly interface, and the documentation.
 We would keep updating these.